 Your biggest cost when moving will be hiring the moving company.
 But that doesn’t mean that you have to move yourself when moving on a budget.
 If you do it right, you can actually hire a moving company for less than it costs to move yourself.
 And in this article, I’ll explain exactly what to do.

-Moving is tough on you and your family, and when you throw in the high moving costs, it can be even more difficult.
+Moving is tough on you and your family, and when you throw in the high moving costs, or if it’s your first time moving out it can be even more difficult.
 With expert knowledge of the moving industry, for over 15 years, as well as moved several times myself, I put together these top 14 moving tips for moving on a budget that will help you save money on your move.

 In this article: